akileez/yufrontin/README.md

 ## See Also
+- [parse-yuf](https://github.com/akileez/parse-yuf): read in a file to be parsed by yufrontin returning an extended results or output from yaml.js
-- [gray-matter](https://github.com/jonschlinkert/gray-matter): My all time favorite YAML front matter parser.
+- [gray-matter](https://github.com/jonschlinkert/gray-matter): My all time favorite YAML front matter parser before yufrontin.
-- [front-matter-extractor](https://github.com/75lb/front-matter-extractor): the code base yufrontin shamelessly is based on.
+- [front-matter-extractor](https://github.com/75lb/front-matter-extractor): the code base which yufrontin is shamelessly based on.

 ## License
 [ISC](https://github.com/akileez/yufrontin/blob/master/LICENSE)